Onix-Systems/zabbix-deployment/readme.md

 Repository contain docker-compose project for running zabbix server on your own server Also there is Dockerfile that contains zabbix agent

-Zabbix server 3.4
+1. Zabbix server 3.4
+1. Zabbix frontend
+1. Zabbix agent
-MariaDB 10.3
+1. MariaDB 10.3
+1. Exim4 SMTP service

+PS: Are used official docker images: https://hub.docker.com/u/zabbix/

 ###
 Requirements